kwynneellis/lets-go/README.md

 ### Tech stack

-Trace was designed for a desktop experience for admins and organisers, and a mobile experience for players.
+Let's Go was designed for a mobile-first experience for users.

-Frameworks & libraries used to make Trace
+Frameworks & libraries used to make Let's Go
 * [Ruby on Rails](https://rubyonrails.org/)
 * [JavaScript](https://www.javascript.com/)
 * [CSS & SASS](https://sass-lang.com/)